erw85/portfolio/index.md

-Hello!
-I’m Erin, a PhD student in Texts & Technology at the University of Central Florida, where I research the intersections of law, language, and technology.
+I’m Erin Webreck, a PhD student in Texts & Technology at the University of Central Florida, where my research focuses on how technology is reshaping the practice of law and access to justice.

-I currently work at LexisNexis Legal and Professional developing large language models to serve legal professionals.
+I bring nearly two decades of experience in legal publishing and product development, most recently as Lead of Data Discovery and Enrichment at LexisNexis.
+My work has centered on building digital tools that help legal professionals work smarter and more efficiently.

-Explore my site to learn more about my experience, education, teaching, certifications, and publications.
-You can contact me via the links below.
+Before moving into legal technology, I earned a JD/MA dual degree from American University’s Washington College of Law and School of International Service.
+I’ve also taught college writing at American University and hold certifications as a PMP, Lean Six Sigma Green Belt, and Agile Associate.

 ---